jonnonz1/nz-statute-book/acts/public/2025/te-ture-whakatupua-mo-te-kahui-tupua-2025-taranaki-maunga-collective-redress-act-2025.md

   (b) the Taranaki Maunga Collective Redress Act 2025.

 ### 2 Commencement
-(1) This Act, except section 126, comes into force on the day after the date on which it receives the Royal assent.
+(1) This Act, except section 126, comes into force on 2 February 2025.
 (2) Section 126 comes into force on the day after the date on which the Taranaki Māori Trust Board is dissolved in accordance with section 121(1).

 ## Part 1 — He kupu wāwahi—Historical matters and preliminary provisions